favware/xiveventbuddy/.github/TERMS_OF_SERVICE.md

 ## TERMS

-By accessing this service, accessible through the [Discord](https://discord.com/privacy) chat platform, you are agreeing to be bound by these Bloombot Terms of Service and agree that you are responsible for the agreement with any applicable local laws.
+By accessing this service, accessible through the [Discord](https://discord.com/privacy) chat platform, you are agreeing to be bound by these XIVEventBuddy Terms of Service and agree that you are responsible for the agreement with any applicable local laws.
 If you disagree with any of these terms, you are prohibited from accessing this service.
 The materials contained in the Service are protected by copyright and trade mark law.

 ## USE LICENSE